 Types of a Food Scientist

-Quality Control Technicians: The plant and quality control technicians are required to examine and test the samples of raw material and products to ensure it meets all the standards regularised by a government body.
+Quality Control Technicians: The plant and quality controllers are required to examine and test the samples of raw material and products to ensure it meets all the standards regularised by a government body.
 Expertise in lab skills helps the technicians to bag a good amount of salary.
 No doubt, the experience is necessary to work in senior positions.

-Meat Inspectors: As the name suggests, meat inspectors examine the meat and meat products such as beef, pork, seafood, poultry, and other items.
+Meat Inspectors: As the name suggests, meat inspectors examine meat and meat products such as beef, pork, seafood, poultry, and other items.
 It is required to ensure that the meat processing follows standard quality assurance regulations.
 Meat inspectors also examine livestock to ensure that it is not infected with any disease before getting slaughtered.
 They make sure that the unfit meat gets destroyed.

 Animal Health Technicians: Animal health technicians work for animals’ health and ensure that the animal is fit.
 In other words, the animal health technician is similar to a nurse to humans.
 They also work with veterinarians, scientists, and science students.
 They conduct surgeries on prepping animals, administer medications and carry out lab tests and record medical history